avirene/CV/README.md

 **<a href="https://www.waes.ac.uk/">Westminster Adult Education Service</a>** (January 2017 – November 2019)
 *ESOL and Functional Skills Tutor*
-- Used my emotional intellegince to elicit learners' needs when teaching ESOL Entry 2, Entry 3 and Level 1
+- Used my emotional intelligence to elicit learners' needs when teaching ESOL Entry 2, Entry 3 and Level 1
 - Volunteered to teach a trial online course on Functional Skills English Level 1

 **<a href="https://www.epam.com/" target="_blank">EPAM Systems Ltd.</a>**